zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/manage-exam-admins.md

     {{< figure src="/attachments/community-tools/order-exams-in-bulk/manage-exam-admins/add-exam-admin.png" max-width=70% >}}

-3. In the **User** field, enter the email addresses of the exam admins that you want to add.
+3. In the **User** field, enter the email addresses of the exam admins who you want to add.
 If you enter multiple email addresses, seperate them by commas.

 4. Click **Add**.

-The exam admins that you added will recieve an email, from which they can be directed to the [Overview](https://academy.mendix.com/link/examadmin) page for exam administration.
+The exam admins who who added will recieve an email, from which they can be directed to the [Overview](https://academy.mendix.com/link/examadmin) page for exam administration.

 ### Removing an Exam Admin